natebrunelle/cs1110f18/markdown/lab11-rooms.md

 ### Creation

-A robot can be created with an integer parameter (1, 2, 3, or 4) corresponding to the 4 tasks we defined in [lab 2](lab02-counting.html).
+A robot can be created with an integer parameter (1, 2, 3, or 8) corresponding to the 4 tasks we defined in [lab 2](lab02-counting.html);
+there are also a few others of intermediate difficulty (4 through 7), as the last task can be a bit of a jump.
 It can also be created with a string representing the exact room layout.

 ````python